-If you and your team work in close quarters, the trip risk may be even higher, as small spaces tend to be harder to navigate.
-Another risk factor?
-Working up north.
-Icy sidewalks outside and water tracked in on boots provide ripe conditions for unfortunate accidents.
+If you and your team work in close quarters, the trip risk may be even higher as small spaces tend to be harder to navigate.
+Another risk factor is winter weather.
+Icy sidewalks outside and water tracked in on boots increase the likelihood of workplace accidents.

-So how can you keep your team safe so you don’t have to make a claim on your Workers’ Compensation policy?
-Run a tight ship:
+How can you keep your team safe so you don’t have to make a claim on your workers’ compensation policy?
+Take these precautions:

 - Keep a mop handy to take care of puddles and spills as they happen.